-7.2 Packaging Information
+9.1 Packaging Information

-The following packaging information reflects the most current released data available for the designated device(s).
-This data is subject to change without notice and without revision of this document.
+The following pages include mechanical packaging and orderable information.
+This information is the most current data available for the designated devices.
+This data is subject to change without notice and revision of this document.
+For browser-based versions of this data sheet, refer to the left-hand navigation.